deerwalkrnd/deerwalk-library-backend/README.md

 # Library Management System (Deerwalk Schools)

-A modular, scalable backend built with **FastAPI**, designed using **Clean Architecture** and **Domain-Driven Design (DDD)** principles.
-The system is divided into distinct layers and feature-based modules to ensure maintainability, testability, and clear separation of concerns.
+A modular, scalable backend built with **FastAPI**, designed using **Clean Architecture** and **Domain-Driven Design (DDD)** principles.The system is divided into distinct layers and feature-based modules to ensure maintainability, testability, and clear separation of concerns.

 ---